 With such an unusual background, how does Wii Play Motion fare as an actual game?
 It's better than what I expected, although it does have a few disappointments.
 Read on for my complete review.

-Wii Play doesn't rank as one of my favorite Wii games, but it accomplished something that I thought was impossible: It got one of my parents interested in playing video games, an astonishing feat that was later repeated by Wii Sports Resort and Wii Party.
-Thus, I had to pick up Wii Play Motion to see if it could build upon the simple-yet-addictive game play of its predecessor.
+Wii Play doesn't rank as one of my favorite Wii games, but it accomplished something that I thought was impossible: It got one of my parents interested in playing video games, an astonishing feat that was later repeated by Wii Sports Resort and Wii Party

 The best games in this collection are the ones that take full advantage of the MotionPlus-enhanced Wiimote.
 In both Treasure Twirl and Flutter Fly, you twirl, tilt and shake the controller to guide your character around obstacles to collect points.
 These games challenge you to figure out how to best manipulate the Wiimote, thus making them worthy additions to the Wii's line of unique motion-controlled games.
 In Spooky Search, Wii motion-control extends the game action beyond the screen: you have to aim your Wiimote around your TV to find ghosts, and the noises emitted by the Wiimote's speaker indicate how close you are to capturing them.
 This style of play turns your living room into gaming space, thus demonstrating how the Wiimote literally adds a new dimension to video game entertainment.